-One of the concerns some people have is that making a claim for workplace stress could jeopardise their job, or harm their future prospects.
+One of the concerns some people have is that claiming for workplace stress could jeopardise their job, or harm their prospects.

 By law, companies must also have employers' liability insurance in place.
 This insurance will pay out in the event of a successful claim, so the company will not have to pay your compensation directly.

-If you feel you may be discriminated against, or someone has made threats against you or your job if you do make a claim, it is even more important that you speak to a solicitor.
+If you feel you may be discriminated against, or your job may be in jeopardy, it is critical that you speak to a solicitor.

 What kinds of workplace stress can I claim for?